* First posted March 4, 2025. This situation is quickly developing. We will continue to provide updates as they become available.

 The first phase, which began on March 4, 2025, consisted of a 25 per cent surtax on $30 billion in goods imported from the U.S. including products such as orange juice, peanut butter, wine, spirits, beer, coffee, appliances, apparel, footwear, motorcycles, cosmetics, and pulp and paper.
 The retaliation list includes 1256 tariff items.
 The surtax:

 The second phase will consist of a surtax on an additional list of imported U.S. goods worth $125 billion.
-The Government of Canada has issued a Notice of Intent to implement a second round of tariffs and is seeking views from stakeholders regarding the impacts of tariffs on the products listed.
+The Government of Canada issued a Notice of Intent to implement a second round of tariffs and sought views from stakeholders regarding the impacts of tariffs on the products listed.
 The list includes products such as passenger vehicles and trucks, including electric vehicles, steel and aluminum products, certain fruits and vegetables, aerospace products, beef, pork, dairy, trucks and buses, recreational vehicles, and recreational boats.
+Submissions from stakeholders were accepted until April 2, 2025.

-On March 6, 2025, Canada announced that it would delay the second phase of its retaliation from March 25, 2025, until April 2, 2025.
 On March 7, 2025, Canada announced that it is launching an aid package of more than $6 million for businesses impacted by tariffs.
 Canada will also relax employment insurance rules to help workers, as well.

 The Government of Canada has also established a process for how it will consider remission requests – i.e., requests for relief from payment of tariffs, or the refund of tariffs already paid on imports from the U.S. subject to Canada’s retaliatory tariffs.
 Remission requests will only be considered in limited circumstances.